 7. Your child hates her school?

 Occasionally things just don't work out.
 Do your best to get to the bottom of the reasons why your child hates her school.
-If it is something which a conference with the school can fix, then go that route.
-If the situation is hopeless, then tell your child to tough it out.
+If it is something that a conference with the school can fix, then go that route.
+If the situation is hopeless, tell your child to try it out.
 And begin looking for another school.

 8. You have to get your child into a boarding school after the school year has begun?